Amazon to build in West Jefferson - Madison Press

-Amazon announced its plans to build a new facility in West Jefferson, which would create 1,500 full-time jobs.
+Amazon announced its plan to build a new facility in West Jefferson, which would create two shifts of 1,500 full-time jobs per shift.

-The internet retailer announced the plans in press release on Monday.
-The new fulfillment center would be an 855,000-square-foot sorting facility at 1550 W. Main St. in the Park 70 at West Jefferson development.
-Plans would have the building open by 2019 and would be central Ohio’s third Amazon sorting facility.
+The internet retailer announced the plans in a press release on Monday.
+The new fulfillment center would be an 855,000-square-foot sorting facility at 1550 W. Main St. in West Jefferson.
+Construction has already started at the location at the intersection of U.S. Route 40 and State Route 29.

 “We’re excited that Amazon is building a new fulfillment center in West Jefferson, which will help us build a stronger community for all,” said West Jefferson Mayor Ray Martin.
 “We’re proud of the business climate we have in West Jefferson, which is very attractive to industry leaders like Amazon.”